joepotenza/se_project_spots/README.md

 Planned additions to the project include:

 1. User sign-in
-2. Profile editing
-3. Adding, editing, and deleting photos
-4. Liking photos
+2. Editing photos
+3. Add a database so data changes are permanent

 ![Spots Project Screenshot](./images/screenshot.png)